Lymah123/js-project-webpage-color-changing/README.md

 - D27.
 I joined a backend development group on Slack.
 - D28.
 I learned about the main pages, GNOME and KDE.
-Also, how to use info(lab).
+Also, how to use info(lab) on Linux for developer on from Coursera